Frisb7/inventory-management-gui/README.md

 # simple-inventory-management-gui
-Simple inventory management with GUI using Tkinter
+Simple inventory management system (with GUI) writen in python using Tkinter.

 Requirements :